pfitsplus/pfitsplus.github.io/_research/05-code-comparison.md

 ### [<i class='fa-solid fa-file-pdf'></i>](/assets/docs/research/code-comparison/si/sicc_problem_set.pdf){:target="_blank"} [Problem Set](/assets/docs/research/code-comparison/si/sicc_problem_set.pdf){:target="_blank"}

-We invite users and developers of hydrodynamical codes who wish to contribute to this project to review the Streaming Instability Code Comparison Problem Set ([PDF](/assets/docs/research/code-comparison/si/sicc_problem_set.pdf){:target="_blank"}).
+We invite users and developers of hydrodynamics codes who wish to contribute to this project to review the Streaming Instability Code Comparison Problem Set ([PDF](/assets/docs/research/code-comparison/si/sicc_problem_set.pdf){:target="_blank"}).
 As this document continues to be developed, including the addition of new problems in future revisions, please contact [Stanley A. Baronett](/team/baronett-stanley/) with any questions or feedback that may be helpful toward future revisions.